Welcome to The Extras! A daily dose of all the smaller movie related news, clips and just plain cool stuff that you might have missed!

 9. SEVEN SAMURAI

 - A few weeks back we posted a really handy infographic laying out all the superhero movies being released over the next few years to 2020.
-But after Marvel unveiled their Phase 3 plans last week, that chart needed to be updated, which the folks at Comics Alliance have kindly done.
-What they haven’t done is take the initiative to map out what could possibly also be on the way for the next decade and a half, which is where this new calendar from Dorkly comes in.
+But after Marvel unveiled their Phase 3 plans last week, that chart needed to be updated, which is where this new calendar from Dorkly comes in.

 (Click to enlarge)